SebastianPareiss/MCI-MSE_Aufgaben/PÜ1/DiscussionSummary.md

 ## Project Objectives
 ### Known business rules

 Get paied before delivering?
-We finde ourselves with a lack of background information to properly adress this point.
+We find ourselves with a lack of background information to properly adress this point.

 ### System information and/or diagrams